Premises Liability Accident Lawyer in Ocala, Florida

 Damages in a Premises Liability Case

 Once your lawyer has compiled enough evidence, they will also need to place a value on your case.
-In a premises liability case, the law entitles you to the same damages as from any personal injury case.
+In a premises liability case, the law entitles you to the same damages as in any personal injury case.
 This payment can cover both economic and non-economic damages.
 Economic damages pay you for your actual financial losses.
 Non-economic damages pay you for what you went through and will continue to go through because of your injury.

 Here are what economic damages will pay you: